ietf/authors.ietf.org/drafting-in-markdown.md

 [bibxml2md](https://github.com/yaronf/bibxml2md) converts BibXML references into Markdown.
 See [References in RFCXML](/references-in-rfcxml) for more details.

 ## draftr
-[draftr](https://ipv.sx/draftr-js/) provides a live on-screen conversion using kramdown-rfc.
+[draftr](https://ipv.sx/draftr-js/) provides a live on-screen rendering using kramdown-rfc.
 This tool is no longer maintained.
+A locally installable live-update rendering display is available in the [kdwatch](https://github.com/cabo/kdwatch) tool.